Charity Auction Software for Fundraising Auctions

 Step 4: Setting Up your Auction Website

-Once your committee has determined the basic auction logistics and you’ve started item procurement, you’ll want to set up your auction website.
+Once your committee has determined the basic auction logistics and started item procurement, you’ll want to set up your auction website.
 Your charity auction website is the place where all the action happens.
 Here you will host information about your organization and the purpose of the fundraiser, as well as detailed information about the items up for bid.
-The auction website serves as an online catalog where supporters can easily browse through items and safely place their online bids.
-Your auction website includes detailed information about each auction item up for bid including product images, starting bids, the fair market value of items, reserve amounts, bid increments, links to the donor’s web page, and more.
+The auction website is an online catalog where supporters can easily browse items and safely place online bids.
+Your auction website includes detailed information about each auction item up for bid, including product images, starting bids, the fair market value of items, reserve amounts, bid increments, links to the donor’s web page, and more.
 You can set up all of the important details on your auction website.
-Be sure to set minimum bids for your auction items, so you aren’t disappointed and you give bidders an idea of the item’s value.
+Be sure to set minimum bids for your auction items so you aren’t disappointed, and give bidders an idea of the item’s value.

-In addition, utilizing a silent auction website gives people who are unable to attend the actual event a chance to bid on items.
+In addition, utilizing a silent auction website gives people unable to attend the event a chance to bid on items.

 Step 5: Promoting the Silent Auction